nais/doc/gcp/access-policy.md

 ```

 ## Outbound rules
+Inbound rules specifies what other applications your application receives traffic from. `spec.accessPolicy.outbound.rules` specifies which applications in the same cluster to open for.
+To open for external applications, use the field `spec.accessPolicy.outbound.external`.

 ### Send requests to other app in the same namespace
 For app `app-a` to be able to send requests to `app-b` in the same cluster and the same namespace, this specification is needed for `app-a`: